mesonepigreco/data-elaborator/README.md

 In the IVS the first column contains the probe wavelength (we have a different set of data in time for each wavelength of the detection).

-The analyze data Applies some filters to the data and perform a fourier analysys of the signals.
-Than the results are shown in the two graphs in the right side of the panel.
+The 'analyze data' function applies some filters to the data and perform a fourier analysys of the signals.
+Then the results are shown in the two graphs in the right side of the panel.
 The results are averaged on all given data to reduce the noise (better results can be obtained discarding noisier data acquisitions).